-- 1 16 ounce package dry pasta of your choice prepared according to package directions
+- 12 ounces dry pasta of your choice, prepared according to package directions for al dente

 - 1/2 teaspoon fresh ground pepper

-- 1 24 ounce jar prepared marinara sauce
+- 24 ounce jar marinara sauce (I like Mezzetta brand)

 - Additional olive oil and Parmesan cheese to toss with cooked pasta